GaloisInc/saw-script/doc/manual/manual.md

 left-hand pattern and will be instantiated with whatever sub-term matched that variable in the original term.

+TODO: simple example here

 The general philosophy of rewriting is that the left and right patterns, while syntactically different, should be semantically equivalent.
 Therefore, applying a set of rewrite rules should not change the fundamental meaning of the term being rewritten.
-SAW is particularly focused on the task of proving that some logical statement, expressed as a `Term` is always true.
+SAW is particularly focused on the task of proving that some logical statement expressed as a `Term` is always true.
 If that is in fact the case, then the entire term can be replace by the term `True` without changing its meaning.
 The rewriting process can in some cases, by repeatedly applying rules that